hexpm/hexpm/lib/hexpm_web/templates/policy/coc.html.md

 We expect all members of the Hex community, including paid and unpaid agents, administrators, and users to abide by this Code of Conduct at all times in all Hex community venues, online and in person, and in one-on-one communications pertaining to Hex affairs.

-This policy covers the usage of the Hex registry, as well as the Hex website, Hex related events, and any other services offered by or on behalf of Hex (collectively, the "Service").
-It also applies to behavior in the context of the Hex Open Source project communities, including but not limited to public GitHub repositories, IRC channels, social media, mailing lists, and public events.
+This policy covers the usage of the Hex registry, as well as the Hex website, and any other services offered by or on behalf of Hex (collectively, the "Service").
+It also applies to behavior in the context of the Hex open source project communities, including but not limited to public GitHub repositories, IRC channels, discussion forums and mailing lists when they relate to the Service or Hex communities.

 This Code of Conduct is in addition to, and does not in any way nullify or invalidate, any other terms or conditions related to use of the Service.